IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 You can go to [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

-# Scenario Two: Deploy Flightassist microservices on Istio
+# Scenario Three: Deploy Flightassist microservices on Istio

-# Scenario Four: Deploy Flightassist with Serverless using OpenWhisk
+# Scenario Four: Deploy Flightassist leveraging OpenWhisk functions

 In this scenario, we will deploy Flightassist with serverless to show how you could replace your microservices with OpenWhisk actions.